mandrzejczak/adventofcode2020/README.md

-# adventofcode2020
+# Advent of code 2020
-Advent of code 2020 exercises
+My solutions for exercises

 https://adventofcode.com/